 Lai, Miranda, and Sedat Mulayim.
 2014.
 “Interpreter Linguistic Intervention in the Strategies Employed by Police in Investigative Interviews.”
-Police Practice and Research 15 (4): 307–21.
+Police Practice and Research 15 (4): 307–321.

 Mikkelson, Holly.
 2017.
 An Introduction to Court Interpreting.
-Second edition.
-Translation practices explained.
-Abingdon, Oxon [UK], New York: Routledge.
+2nd edition.
+Translation Practices Explained.
+Abingdon: Routledge.

 Monteoliva-Garcia, Eloisa.
 2018.
-“The Last Ten Years of Legal Interpreting Research (2008-2017): A Review of Research in the Field of Legal Interpreting.”
+“The Last Ten Years of Legal Interpreting Research (2008–2017): A Review of Research in the Field of Legal Interpreting.”
 Language and Law / Linguagem e Direito 5 (1): 38–61.